awsdocs/aws-cloudformation-user-guide/doc_source/updating.stacks.walkthrough.md

 {
   "AWSTemplateFormatVersion" : "2010-09-09",

-  "Description" : "AWS CloudFormation Sample Template: Sample template that can be used to test EC2 updates. **WARNING** This template creates an Amazon Ec2 Instance.
+  "Description" : "AWS CloudFormation Sample Template: Sample template that can be used to test EC2 updates. **WArnING** This template creates an Amazon Ec2 Instance.
 You will be billed for the AWS resources used if you create a stack from this template.",

   "Parameters" : {